Mean-field games with unbounded controls: a weak formulation approach to global solutions: Setup and main results

 \subsubsection{Generalized MV-BSDEs and MV-FBSDEs}

 We proceed with an equivalence result between generalized MV-BSDEs and MV-FBSDEs that will be important for our subsequent analysis.
 The equivalence is intuitive and is often implicitly assumed in the literature.
 However, there is an important subtlety on which we now elaborate.
-The MV-BSDE \eqref{general-MVBSDE} under $\PP$ can be rewritten into the following MV-FBSDE:
+The MV-BSDE \eqref{general-MVBSDE} under $\PP$ can be rewritten into the MV-FBSDE under $\barPP$ (see also Remark~\ref{rmk:Girsanov}):

 where